boss-bee/data_repository/README.md

 # data_repository
-A repository for json data from simulations
+A repository for json data from qed-casci and qed-fci simulations